Last Updated on March 3, 2021 by Facundo

 First you need to take out the car’s floor mats.

-Next, you simply install the Dynamat which has one adhesive side which makes the installation super fast.
+Next, you simply install the floor mat, be it dynamat, Noico, etc., which has one adhesive side that makes the installation super fast.

 Using sound deadening mats to cover up the whole of the trunks floor will make a huge difference.